zabereznikova/docs.de-de/docs/framework/unmanaged-api/profiling/icorprofilerinfo-isarrayclass-method.md

 ## <a name="parameters"></a>Parameter
  `classId`
- [in] Die ID der Klasse, die untersucht werden.
+ [in] The ID of the class to be examined.

  `pBaseElemType`
- [out] Ein Zeiger auf einen Wert der CorElementType-Enumeration, die den Typ der Elemente des Arrays angibt.
+ [out] A pointer to a value of the CorElementType enumeration that indicates the type of the array elements.

  `pBaseClassId`
- [out] Ein Zeiger auf die Klassen-ID der Arrayelemente, sofern verfügbar.
+ [out] A pointer to the class ID of the array elements, when available.

  `pcRank`
- [out] Ein Zeiger auf eine ganze Zahl, die den Rang (d. h. die Anzahl der Dimensionen) des Arrays angibt.
+ [out] A pointer to an integer that indicates the rank (that is, number of dimensions) of the array.

 ## <a name="remarks"></a>Hinweise
- Wenn die angegebene Klasse ein Array-Klasse, ist die `IsArrayClass` Methodenrückgabe ein S_OK HRESULT und die Werte für alle nicht-Null Ausgabeparameter.
-Wird zurückgegeben, andernfalls S_FALSE.
+ If the specified class is an array class, the `IsArrayClass` method returns an S_OK HRESULT and values for any non-null output parameters.
+Otherwise, it returns S_FALSE.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** CorProf.idl, CorProf.h